dsteinmo/dsteinmo.github.io/_posts/2018-01-27-yo-dawg-i-heard-u-like-fortran.markdown

 1. *Why is it wrapped in an `extern "C" {}` block?*

-    * This tells the compiler to give the funciton C-style linkage.
+    * This tells the compiler to give the function C-style linkage.
 C++ compilers will often mangle the name.
 This is bad, because we need the function name to match up with the Fortran routine, otherwise the linker will not associate the two pieces of code.

 2. *Why is there an underscore after the function's name?*